© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Ashwell medieval settlement remains, watermill and gardens at Old Hall is a scheduled monument protected by Historic England under reference 1017212.
 View the official record →

-Ashwell medieval settlement remains, watermill and gardens at Old Hall is a scheduled ancient monument in Rutland comprising the archaeological remains of a medieval settlement centred on a now-ruined hall complex.
+Ashwell medieval settlement remains, watermill and gardens at Old Hall is a scheduled ancient monument comprising the earthwork remains of a medieval settlement with associated water-powered milling infrastructure located in Rutland, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017212.

 Ashwell medieval settlement remains, watermill and gardens at Old Hall is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017212.